How to Make Chrome Incognito REALLY Private in 2019

 If you want to make Incognito mode your default setting, right click the Chrome icon and select Properties.
 Go to the Shortcut window and find the Target field.
 At the end of the text add a space, a hyphen, and the word incognito.
 Then click OK.

-Now you know how to hide your browsing details from people who have access to your device, AND stay protected from hackers and the government.
+Now you know how to hide your browsing details from people who have access to your device while protecting yourself from hackers, trackers and internet surveillance.